 Hi peeps! 😉

 It was a fine Saturday morning.
-A little bit gray above but nothing could stop two bored souls in Copenhagen!
+A little bit gray above, but nothing could stop a bored soul in Copenhagen.
+I had to go somewhere and explore.
 One thing I really like about Denmark is its efficient public transportation system.
-I love the trains and the buses!
-They’re almost always not crowded so I always get my personal space.
-Having experienced the railway system in the Philippines, I really think it would be a huge progress for my home country if they could develop a public transpo system like what Denmark has.
-It’s not to insult or anything (I love my country!), but I know many Filipinos will be happy and satisfied if that could happen.
+I love its trains and buses!
+They’re almost always not crowded, so I always get my personal space.
+Having experienced the railway system in the Philippines, I really think it would be a huge progress for my home country if they could develop a public transpo system somehow similar to what Denmark has.
+It’s not to complain or anything, but I believe that many Filipinos will be happy and satisfied if that could happen.
 Less traffic jams and less accidents on the road.

 At Hellerup station